DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/axes.md

 ## Axis Types

 The default axis type is linear.
 It is sutable for numeric data.
-The following example shows the Grid with linear axis:
+The following example shows a Grid with a linear axis:

 .embedded-demo({ "path": "chart-basic/default-axis", "showThemeSelector": true })